Police dog team takes on arthritis

 "We invest a lot of time and training in these dogs because they are

-one of our greatest tools in law enforcement," said Beaverton Police
+one of our greatest tools in law enforcement,

 Chief David Bishop.
 "Their success in tracking and locating evidence